w3gh/ghost.js/README.md

 # GHost.js
 Ghost++ — is a Warcraft III game hosting bot.
-As the original project https://github.com/w3gh/ghost,
+As the original project https://github.com/w3gh/ghostplusplus based on https://github.com/w3gh/ghost,

 This version is a try to port ghost++ to js